 Taking on Teen Vaping

 Vaping has become an epidemic among teenagers in the United States.
-Use of vapes (like Juul) and other e-cigarettes has increased 900 (nine hundred) percent in just the few years.
+Use of vapes (like Juul) and other e-cigarettes has increased 900 (nine hundred) percent in just the past few years.
 The Evelyn Lily Lutz Foundation in Beverly, MA asked us to create a locally targeted campaign to help counter the marketing from Big Vape and influence teen attitudes around vaping.

 Realizing that facts won’t resonate, and that teens* are immune to messages around